szym-mie/java-abstract-chat/README.md

 Every time multiplexer receives a packet it tries to recognize to which endpoint it should be delivered.
 If mux finds receiver, the packet's data is written to the endpoint's input stream, allowing the endpoint to process it later.

-This allows creation of handlers for each UDP client, making it excellent for more demanding handler operations.
+This allows creation of handlers for each UDP user, making it excellent for more demanding handler operations.